Lists of wars involving the United States

 Situation Room, the operations center at the White House with advanced communications equipment for the president to maintain command and control of U.S. forces around the world.

 This is an index of lists detailing military conflicts involving the United States, organized by time period.

-Although the United States has formally declared war only five times and these declarations cover a total of 11 separate instances against specific nations, there are currently 187 non-colonial military conflicts included in these lists, seven of which are ongoing.
-Between all six lists, there are currently 224 military conflicts.
+Although the United States has formally declared war only five times and these declarations cover a total of 11 separate instances against specific nations, there are currently 204 non-colonial military conflicts included in these lists, 7 of which are ongoing.
+Between all seven lists, there are currently 243 military conflicts.

-Formal declarations of war include the War of 1812 (United Kingdom), the Mexican–American War (Mexico), the Spanish-American War (Spain), World War I (Germany and Austria-Hungary) and World War II (Japan, Germany, Italy, Bulgaria, Hungary and Romania).
+Formal declarations of war include the War of 1812 (United Kingdom), the Mexican–American War (Mexico), the Spanish–American War (Spain), World War I (Germany and Austria-Hungary) and World War II (Japan, Germany, Italy, Bulgaria, Hungary and Romania).

-Since World War II, the U.S. has engaged in numerous military operations authorized by Congress or initiated by the executive branch without formal declarations of war; notable examples include the Cold War (the Korean War, the Vietnam War, and the Gulf War) and the war on terror (the war in Afghanistan, the Iraq War, the second Iraq War, and the Syria War).
+Since World War II, the U.S. has engaged in numerous military operations authorized by Congress or initiated by the executive branch without formal declarations of war; notable examples include the Cold War (the Korean War, the Vietnam War, and the Gulf War), the War on terror (the War in Afghanistan and the War against ISIS), and interventions aimed at regime change (the Iraq War, Libya, and the Iran War).

-As of the current date, the United States is involved in 7 publicly known military engagements across 5 different wars.
-Wars with direct U.S. involvement include war on terror (Somalia, Syria and Yemen) and the war on drugs (U.S. military campaign).
-Wars with indirect U.S. involvement include the Russo-Ukrainian War (U.S. involvement), the Gaza War (U.S. involvement), and the Israel–Hezbollah conflict.
-(Note: The United States provides military support, training, or shares intelligence with one or more parties in a conflict without directly engaging in combat with its own troops.)
+As of the current date, the United States is involved in 7 publicly known military engagements across 6 different wars.
+Wars with direct U.S. involvement include War on terror (Somalia and Yemen), the war on cartels (Operation Southern Spear), and the Iran War.
+Wars with indirect U.S. involvement include the Russo-Ukrainian war (U.S. involvement), the Gaza war (U.S. involvement), and the Israel–Hezbollah conflict.
+(Note: The United States provides military support, training, or shares intelligence with one or more parties in a conflict without directly engaging in combat with its own troops.
+In addition if the United States made arrests in benefit of an alley or to serve its own interests within a conflict, it may be included on these lists.
+For example Fenian raids and the arrest of William Walker during the Filibuster War.)